 WHAT IS THE KETOGENIC DIET?

 In short, the ketogenic diet is a strict very-low-carb-diet with ample fat and moderate protein.
-This usually means eating less than 50 grams of carbs each day, which essentially means there is only room for carbs from things like vegetables and nuts.
+This usually means eating less than 50 grams of carbs each day, which essentially means there is only room for carbs from things like vegetables and nuts (with a few fruits you can eat in moderation).
 The goal of the diet is to switch from carb burning mode into fat burning mode, to enter a state of ketosis through the creation of ketone bodies as fuel.
 This diet is not just about what you can and can’t eat, it is about entering a unique metabolic state – and so this diet looks a bit different for everyone.

 HOW IS KETO DIFFERENT FOR WOMEN

 Female hormones are very sensitive to dietary and lifestyle changes, and the ketogenic diet is a drastic dietary change.
 Some women who try a ketogenic diet complain of changes in their menstrual cycle or little to no weight loss, sometimes even weight gain.
 This doesn’t mean that a keto diet is not suitable for women, but it may mean that if you aren’t careful, it can have negative impacts on hormonal health.